phaserjs/phaser/README.md

 * Tweens can now work with relative + and - values.
 You can do: `tween(sprite).to( { x: '+400' })` and it will add 400 to the current sprite.x value, or '-400'.
 * Buttons now properly use their upFrame if set.
 * InputHandler now has snapOffsetX and snapOffsetY properties so your snap grid doesn't have to be 0,0 aligned (thanks srmeier)
+* Loader.progressFloat contains the actual non-rounded progress value, where-as Loader.progress contains a rounded value.
+Use progressFloat if you've > 100 files to load.

 New Examples: